trisulnsm/trisul-scripts/lua/libs/leveldb/README.md

 storing and looking up security indicators in Trisul Network Analytics, similar use cases will find this very useful.

-The wrapping is optimized for a READ lookup workload, so we havent added the LevelDB method `WriteBatch` or other `write_options` that improve write performance.

 Usage
 -------